port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 ## Triggering the action

-Now that we have our Lambda configured with a Kafka trigger, every action invocation will generate a new message in the dedicated Kafka topic we specified in the trigger, that message will be sent to the Lambda function we deployed, with all of the input data required to act on the action invocation.
+Now that the Lambda is configured with a Kafka trigger, every action invocation will generate a new message in the dedicated Kafka topic you specified in the trigger.
+That message will be sent to the Lambda function you deployed, with all of the input data required to act on the action invocation.

-For more information on the data format of managed Apache Kafka triggers, refer to the [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/with-kafka.html), the code we wrote in the `lambda_handler` function already goes over all of the new messages, parses them, decodes and converts to a python dictionary for ease of use.
+For more information on the data format of managed Apache Kafka triggers, refer to the [AWS docs](https://docs.aws.amazon.com/lambda/latest/dg/with-kafka.html).
+The code you wrote in the `lambda_handler` function already goes over all of the new messages, parses them, decodes and converts to a python dictionary for ease of use.

-Now let’s invoke our function using Port API
+Now let’s invoke the Self-Service action using Port API

 <details>
 <summary>Click here to see the API call code</summary>